Irkka/dml/rules/gameplay/modes/index.md

 * Player Effects of Events

 When the Players are done learning the core mechanics, it's time to unleash the dragons and the characters in the Full Game!

+## I See Fire

+I See Fire mode is aimed at hardened DML Players.
+It introduces new mechanics that make the game even more punishing.

+### Hustled!

+If a Player fails a Visit Black Market roll, they lose a randomly picked card from their Hand into the selected Black Market.

+### I See Fire

+If a Player has any Dragon Eggs in their Hand and insufficient Shield Vantage Bonuses during a Dragon Siege, that Player's Merchant King is put face down into Exile and all their Commodities are put into the Discard Pile.
+That Player is then removed from the game.